...

 In this post, I go over the specifics about how to get to the Nakalele Blowhole and more importantly, how to stay safe at the Nakalele Blowhole, as many people have lost their lives there.

 Interested in more Maui hot spots?
-Check out the Best Stops on the Road to Hana, the Top Restaurants in Maui, and Things to do in Kihei Maui.
+Here’s your guide to Black Rock Beach.
+Plus, check out the Best Stops on the Road to Hana, the Top Restaurants in Maui, and Things to do in Kihei Maui.

 What Is the Nakalele Blowhole?